Indian auto industry expected to see stronger growth in 2021-22: Nomura Research Institute | Business

 In 2018-19, passenger vehicle sales rose 2.7 per cent to 33,77,436 units from 32,88,581 units in 2017-18, according to the Society of Indian Automobile Manufacturers (SIAM). ''After the devastating effects of the COVID-19 pandemic, it is expected that the auto industry will see stronger growth in 2021-22,'' Ashim Sharma, partner and group head (business performance improvement consulting-auto, engineering and logistics) at NRI Consulting & Solutions India, said.

-As far as personal vehicles are concerned, the 2018-19 levels would be reached only in 2022-23 whereas for two-wheelers, it will be achieved maybe a year after that, he added. ''This is also on account of some price hikes expected with introduction of new regulations,'' Sharma said.
+As far as personal vehicles are concerned, the 2018-19 levels would be reached only in 2023-24 whereas for two-wheelers, it will be achieved maybe a year after that, he added. ''In addition price hikes expected with introduction of new regulations could delay the recovery even further,'' Sharma said.

 In 2018-19, total two-wheeler sales rose 4.86 per cent to 2,11,81,390 units as compared with 2,02,00,117 units in 2017-18.
 As far as electric vehicles (EVs) are concerned, Sharma said 2021-22 would also see positive movements, especially in the two-wheeler EV segment, with new players like Ola Electric getting into the fray.